georgia-tech-db/evadb/README.md

 <details>
   <summary><b>Extensible by design to support custom deep learning models </b></summary>
-  EVA has first-class support for user-defined functions that wrap around your deep learning models in PyTorch.
+  EVA has first-class support for user-defined functions that wrap around your deep learning models in PyTorch and HuggingFace.
 </details>

 ## Links